Coordinates: 40°43′48″N, 73°59′42″W

 According to the three most well-known university ranking systems, NYU is ranked:

 Regarding academic disciplines and programs, NYU is ranked #11 in the social sciences among Shanghai Jiao Tong University's world's top 100 universities.
-New York University Rankings
+Rankings

 NYU has a large, diverse student population exceeding 40,000 representing more than 130 countries.